 Teddy Hendra Pratama, Head of Division for Secondary School Affairs, said: “I unequivocally support Gender-ing ELT and strongly encourage an in-depth study on this topic, particularly in Indonesia.
 The outcome of this research project will help the government to continuously improve gender equality, and I believe it will result on the fast development of human resources at Banten Province.”

-The project will run for 18 months – from April 2021 to September 2022 – and more information can be found on the project website, by following its Twitter account or by liking the project Facebook page.
+The project will run for 18 months – from April 2021 to September 2022 – and more information can be found on the project website, by following the X account, formerly known as Twitter, or by liking the project Facebook page.
 The team can also be contacted by e-mail at gender-ing.ELT@uea.ac.uk.